taidaesal/vulkano_tutorial/docs/section_13.md

 let png_bytes = include_bytes!("./textures/diamond.png").to_vec();
 ```

 Here we use a macro provided by the Rust standard library, `include_bytes!`, to read in our texture file.
 We load it as a byte array that has the type `&'static [u8; N]`.
 This means that the data will be added to our executable.
-Doing this is fine for our learning app but textures will need to be loaded dynamically.
+Doing this is fine for our learning app but textures will need to be loaded dynamically in production apps.

 ```rust
 let cursor = Cursor::new(png_bytes);